john-itcsolutions/cheirrs/README.md

 `docker inspect container postgis_container`

 and search for the container's ip-address.
 Enter this in Database server address in PgAdmin4.
+The database server address is a static address because of the details of the docker-compose format used.

 Before running the elastos run script you would usually need to restore the schemata you have in the form of schema-backups (safest in .sql format).
 Consistent with folowing text, we show how our company has developed